monkeywithacupcake/open-rdg-api-mcp/README.md

 ![A screenshot of Claude Desktop asking permission to use usda-rural-data](https://github.com/monkeywithacupcake/open-rdg-api-mcp/blob/main/_img/claude_desktop_using_mcp.jpg?raw=true)

-## Status
-This is working with the smaller dataset that is only FY25.
-If you want to use the full data, you need to change the endpoint in `fetch/download_data.py` or download the data manually.
-I have not tested that yet.
-The full data are on the order of 350k rows; what we are downloading is 35k rows right now.

-TODO: change the endpoint and test - see how much longer it takes. if fine, switch main to use that

 ## Steps in creating this project -- probably not super interesting after everything is in here